-While these are all questions worth considering, every person has two basic needs – the need to know who you are and where you belong in the family.
+While these are all valid questions, every person has two basic needs – the need to know who you are and where you belong in the family.

-The parent should help each member of the family be who they are as an individual and to understand how to connect and fit in with the rest of the family.
+The parent should help each member of the family be who they are as individuals and understand how to connect and fit in with the rest of the family.
 This is a great case for not treating every child exactly the same.
 Personalities, temperaments and needs are different for each family member.

-The parent’s role is to lead and the child’s role is to follow.
-So, how do you know if you are in charge or if your child is running the show?
+So, how do you know if you’re in charge or if your child is running the show?

-You may need to reevaluate what is taking place if any of the following scenarios apply in your home:
+You may need to reevaluate what’s taking place if any of the following scenarios apply in your home:

-- You allow emotions – such as guilt, fear that your child won’t love you or won’t be happy with you – to dictate your decisions instead of answering the question, “What is in the best interest of my child?”
+You allow emotions – such as guilt and fear that your child won’t love you or won’t be happy with you – to dictate your decisions instead of answering the question, “What is in the best interest of my child?”

 It’s not healthy for kids to rule the roost if you want to help them grow up and become independent.
-Even when they push the edge of the envelope, they are still counting on you to lead.
+Even when they push the edge of the envelope, they’re still counting on you to lead.

-Research consistently shows that healthy families have similar patterns – adults are in charge of the family, each person is able to be close and separated from other family members, and the family expects and adapts to change as needed.
+Research consistently shows that healthy families have similar patterns – adults lead the family, each person is able to be close and separate from other family members, and the family expects and adapts to change as needed.

-- How to speak up and say what they need.
-The ability to say what you want helps others to know what you are thinking and feeling.
+How to speak up and say what they need.
+The ability to say what you want helps others to know what you’re thinking and feeling.
 As an added bonus, it opens the door for understanding.

-- How to cooperate – Teach your children how to find balance between their needs and the needs of other members of the family.
+How to cooperate – Teach your children how to find a balance between their needs and the needs of other members of the family.

-While children are under your roof, they need to know they can count on parents to be in charge.
+Children in your home need to know they can count on their parents to be in charge.
 But, they also need to know they belong and how to use their voice.
 Mastering these skills earlier in life can be a real gift to your entire family – and for future generations.